-ASSIGNMENT PROBLEM: Formulation - Optimal solution - Variants of Assignment Problem-Travelling Salesman problem, Job Sequencing models.
+ASSIGNMENT PROBLEM: Formulation - Optimal solution - Variants of Assignment Problem-Travelling Salesman problem.

 REPLACEMENT MODELS: Introduction - Replacement of items that deteriorate with time - with change in money value - without change in money value - Replacement of items that fail completely, group replacement.